Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/about.md

 ### Events

-Component instances use the common way of events listening through the `on` and `off` functions.
+Component instances use the common way of events listening through the `on` and `off` methods.
 Here is the example with the `BackButton` component:

 ```typescript